Gluing/white-paper/README.md

 ## Use case: Offer a personalized NFT

-Thanks to the Gluing application, import your image, select a limited template, and receive your personalized NFT or transmit it directly to your friend !
+Thanks to the Gluing application, import your image, select a limited template, choose destination blockchain and receive your personalized NFT or transmit it directly to your friend !

 ## Development ecosystem